 There was free wifi in the house, while there was also one shared computer for everyone to use whenever they want (this was the oldest and slowest computer known to man, seriously I mean I think the lightbulb was invented before this computer was).
 They also supplied us with an incredibly kitted out kitchen with a few free supplies such as pasta and cereal.
 The people who stayed in the hostel were a combination of friendly former students and slightly odd older folk.

-As coincidence goes, we made friends with two fellas in the hostel from England, one happened to work in our local food store.
+As coincidence goes, we made friends with two fellas in the hostel from England, one happened to work in our local food store in Brighton.
 Unfortunately, our budget doesn’t spread to co-op prices, so I had to tell him my usual was tescos/aldi, but i’d come visit him once my pay check rises!

 The clubs weren’t anything special, however standing in the queue and having a British accent was definitely a highlight as everyone gathered around to greet us.
 This continued in the bar as we were offered a few free drinks, while they also insisted on us proving our ‘British drinking muscle’ by downing endless amounts of tequila.